Definition and Prevalence

 - Optimistic and resilient personality characteristics of bereaved individuals

-- Specific grief considerations for different groups such as parents, [9,21,22] fathers, children, spouses, those from different cultural backgrounds, in the setting of perinatal loss, and in indigenous populations, need further investigation.
+- Specific grief considerations for different groups such as parents, [20-22] fathers, children, [24,31] parents of children with chronic illness, spouses, those from different cultural backgrounds, with intellectual disabilities, in the setting of perinatal loss, and in indigenous populations, need further investigation.

 - Research into the efficacy of bereavement interventions needs attention.
 While specific bereavement interventions appear to assist those people experiencing abnormal grief, more detail is needed.
 Cost effectiveness of bereavement services has not been well studied.